-The Population Methodology used Illinois' current and projected population growth rates to develop a population to enplanement ratio that reflects comparable growth patterns between the two variables.
-Population growth rates were obtained for each county in Illinois from Woods and Poole Economics Inc. The county population growth rates were applied to 2019 enplanements to develop commercial service enplanement forecasts for the 20-year planning horizon.
-The Population Methodology assumes the population to enplanement ratio will remain constant throughout the 20-year planning horizon.
-The results of the Population Methodology enplanement forecasts are presented in comparison with the other enplanement forecast methodologies in Figure 7.9 and Table 7.5.
+The Population Methodology used Illinois' current and projected county population growth rates to develop a population to commercial service operations ratio that reflects comparable growth patterns between the two variables.
+Population growth rates were obtained for each county in Illinois from Woods and Poole Economics Inc. The county population growth rates were applied to base year commercial service operations to develop operation forecasts for the 20-year planning horizon.

-The Per Capita Personal Income (PCPI) Methodology used Illinois' current and projected PCPI as reported by Woods and Poole Inc. to develop a PCPI to enplanement ratio that reflects comparable growth factors between the two variables.
-The projected PCPI growth rates for each county in Illinois were applied to each airport's base year enplanements to estimate commercial service enplanement for the 20-year planning horizon.
-The PCPI Methodology assumes that the PCPI to enplanement ratio will remain constant through the planning horizon.
-The results of the PCPI Methodology enplanement forecasts are presented in comparison with the other enplanement forecast methodologies in Figure 7.9 and Table 7.5.
+The PCPI Methodology used Illinois counties' current and projected PCPI, as reported by Woods and Poole Economics Inc., to develop a PCPI to commercial service operations ratio that reflects comparable growth factors between the two variables.
+The projected PCPI growth rates for each county in Illinois was applied to the airport base year commercial operations to develop operation forecasts for the 20-year planning horizon.

-The Socioeconomic Blend Methodology averages the Population and PCPI methodologies to develop a growth rate.
+The Socioeconomic Blend Methodology averages the Population and PCPI methodologies to develop a growth rate for each county.
 The Socioeconomic Blend methodology captures growth rates based on both population and PCPI trends in Illinois counties.
-The averaged, blended growth rate for each county was applied to airport base year enplanements to estimate commercial service enplanement forecasts for the 20-year planning horizon.
-The Socioeconomic Blend Methodology assumes that the ratio between enplanements and blended socioeconomic growth rate will remain constant through the planning horizon.
-The results of the Socioeconomic Blend Methodology enplanement forecasts are presented in comparison with the other enplanement forecast methodologies in Figure 7.9 and Table 7.5.
+The blended growth rate for each county is applied to airport base year commercial service operations to develop operations forecasts for the 20-year planning horizon.